 - The need to satisfy our our legal and professional requirements.

-In normal circumstances, this means your personal data will be retained for 7 years or if you are under 16 years until your 25th birthday.
+In normal circumstances, this means your personal data may be retained for up to 7 years if you are 16 or over.
 In circumstances where there are concerns relating to the potential for certain criminal investigations in the future, then we may hold your data indefinitely, in line with legal requirements.

 What are your legal rights relating to your personal data?

 You have the following rights with respect to your personal data and can exercise any of the rights listed below.
 In order for us to process your request you will need to provide proof of your identity when exercising your rights.
 This is so we can ensure that your personal data is not disclosed to any person who has no right to access it.

 1) The right to access personal data we hold on you.

 You can contact us at any point to request the personal data we hold on you and to establish why we have that personal data, who has access to the personal data and where we obtained the personal data from.
 Once we have received your request we must respond within one month unless certain circumstances apply.
 There are no fees or charges for the first request, but additional requests for the same personal data or requests which are manifestly unfounded or excessive may be subject to an administrative fee.